canonical/certification-docs/Coverage_Guide-20.04.rst

 * GPGPU Devices

-  * Systems that are AI/ML focused MUST pass the GPGPU tests in addition to the standard test plan for certification.
-These are systems that ship with multiple GPGPUs and are marketed for AI/ML workloads.
+  * Systems that are AI/ML focused, such as those that ship with multiple GPGPUs and marketed for AI/ML workloads, **must** pass the GPGPU tests in addition to the standard test plan for certification.

 Non-Blocking
 ------------